Click to Rate and Give Feedback

 To create users and role information

-1. Add a Global.asax file to the Web site and in the file, replace the existing Application_Start method with the following code:
+2. Open the Global.asax file and replace the existing Application_Start method with the following code:

 Sub Application_Start(ByVal sender As Object, ByVal e As EventArgs)

-If Not Roles.RoleExists("Administrators") Then
+If Not Roles.RoleExists("Managers") Then

 End If